 Just keep in mind that no two email marketing campaigns will be the same.

 While most of the components used in the examples today will work for most businesses and bloggers – you’ll likely need to fill-in-the-blanks with your own information.

-To learn more about email marketing, check out Elna’s Ultimate email marketing post.
+To learn more about email marketing, check out Adam’s ultimate guide to building an email list.